isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 * The tenant’s guarantor or surety, or issuer of a performance bond, in relation to the tenant’s obligations under the contract; and
 * Any assignee of any party to the contract.

-**Before serving the Notice for Compensation, the landlord should prepare the supporting documents (set out [here](https://go.gov.sg/re-align-landlordhardship-supportingdocs)) which must be enclosed to the Notice for Compensation.**
+**Before serving the Notice for Compensation, the landlord should prepare the supporting documents (set out [here](https://go.gov.sg/re-align-landlordhardship-supportingdocs)) which should be enclosed to the Notice for Compensation.**

 **Note**: The **2-week Objection Period** is the same period in which the Landlord must lodge and serve the Notice of Objection, if applicable.